Daryn Colledge: Arizona Cardinals

 On July 29, 2011, Colledge announced on his Twitter page that he and the Arizona Cardinals agreed to a five-year contract, and he played three seasons with the team.

 On March 8, 2014, Arizona told Colledge he would be released into free agency on Tuesday, March 11.
 By waiting, the Cardinals were able to spread the cap charge of releasing Colledge over a period of two years.

 Miami Dolphins

 On June 30, 2014, the Miami Dolphins acquired Daryn Colledge through free agency, signing him to a one-year contract worth $2 million.
 He got a guaranteed $250,000 at the time of his signing.

 After the 2014 season, Colledge retired from professional football.

-Professional Work Career
+Personal life

 On March 22, 2016, Colledge announced that he enlisted in the Idaho Army National Guard.

 During his time in the National Guard he flew Black Hawk UH 60 Helicopter and served on one tour in Afghanistan.

-After finishing his term with the Idaho Army National Guard, Colledge returned to his Alma Mater (Boise State) and was named as director of development and Varsity B coordinator in November of 2021.
+After finishing his term with the Idaho Army National Guard, Colledge returned to his alma mater (Boise State) and was named as director of development and Varsity B coordinator in November 2021.